Skip to main content

 • story

-• “The story is probably the weakest link of this game.”
+• “The story is where the game fails sadly.”

 • gameplay

 The gameplay in "Like a Dragon: Infinite Wealth" has received widespread acclaim for its significant improvements over its predecessor, "Yakuza: Like a Dragon."
-Players appreciate the enhanced turn-based combat mechanics, which now allow for greater tactical depth through character positioning and combo attacks, making battles more engaging and dynamic.
-While the story has been criticized for being weaker and more predictable than previous entries, the overall gameplay experience, including a wealth of side content and mini-games, has been described as addictive and enjoyable, solidifying its status as one of the best in the series.
+Players appreciate the enhanced turn-based combat mechanics, which now allow for character positioning and strategic interactions, making battles more engaging and dynamic.
+While the story has been criticized for being weaker and more convoluted, the gameplay remains a highlight, offering a wealth of side content and mini-games that contribute to an overall enjoyable experience.

 • music